crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 Your jobs don't change.
 Your queue doesn't change.
 The worker runs them as fibers instead of threads.

 `threads` or `fibers`.
 Pick one per worker.

-One more thing in your Rails app:
+**Fiber-scoped Rails isolation is required.** Add this to your Rails application configuration:

 ```ruby
 # config/application.rb
 config.active_support.isolation_level = :fiber  # required for fibers
 ```

 Fibers share a thread, so they need fiber-scoped state instead of the default thread-scoped state.
-The patch checks this at boot and tells you if it's wrong.
+Solid Queue validates this at boot and refuses to start fiber workers if the application still uses thread-scoped isolation.

+That isolation setting is global to the Rails application, not local to Solid Queue.
+Also, fiber worker execution is separate from Solid Queue's supervisor `async` mode.
+The configuration above uses the default `fork` supervisor, so `processes: 2` creates two worker processes and each gets its own fiber reactor.
+If you start `bin/jobs --mode async`, the workers share the supervisor process and the `processes` setting is ignored.

 ## Under the hood

-The core of the patch is `FiberPool`.
-One thread, one [async][] reactor, a semaphore capping concurrency at whatever number you set:
+The core of the implementation is `FiberPool`.
+It starts its reactor lazily when the first execution is posted, so the pool can be constructed safely before the default supervisor forks.
+A single thread runs one [async][] reactor, with a semaphore capping concurrency at whatever number you set:

 ```ruby
 def start_reactor